 In the underwriting of nonresidential real estate loans, the Company generally lends up to 80% of the property's appraised value.
-Decisions to lend are based on the economic viability of the property and the creditworthiness of the borrower.
+Decisions to lend are based on the economic viability of the property as the primary source of repayment and the creditworthiness of the borrower.
 In evaluating a proposed commercial real estate loan, we emphasize the ratio of the property's projected net cash flow to the loan's debt service requirement (generally requiring a minimum ratio of 120%), computed after deduction for a vacancy factor and property expenses we deem appropriate.
 Personal guarantees are usually obtained from nonresidential real estate borrowers.